 Introduction to mXrap

-mXrap applications can be soft-coded by researchers and site-based engineers using a number of general purpose, hard-coded tools developed by our software engineer.
+mXrap applications can be soft-coded by researchers and site-based engineers using a number of general purpose, hard-coded tools developed by our software engineers.
 This allows the techniques developed in the latest research to be delivered to the industry very quickly, in an easy-to-use interface.

 The data and settings behind mXrap applications are kept in what is known as the root folder.
 Each sponsor site using mXrap has their own root folder that includes things like survey files, seismic data, instrumentation data and site specific application settings.